 Why go through the pain of rebranding?

 Having looked at evolving their existing logo for the rebrand, we all felt the finished design morphed into something that was too close to some other unnamed and rather successful Manchester band.
-So back to the drawing board we went and decided on a whimsically crafted typographic logo that seemed more in tune with the Gramotones lyrical music.
-The logo rebrand was then rolled out across a number of items that the band could use when communicating press releases such as Word templates.
+Thus, we resorted back to brainstorming and created a typographic logo with whimsical features that resonated best with Gramotones’ musical style.
+We then implemented this new look across various promotional materials such as Word templates used in press releases.

-Once happy with the rebrand, the lads asked me to look at their up coming single release launch, associated tour advertising and some merchandising design.
-With the single entitled ‘Corporate Whipping Boy’, a unusually polictical comment for them, is all about the way employees are down trodden by the wealthly corporate businessman and women.
+Once happy with the rebrand, the lads asked me to look at their upcoming single release launch, associated tour advertising and some merchandising design.
+The single entitled ‘Corporate Whipping Boy’, an unusually political comment for them, is all about the way employees are downtrodden by the wealthy corporate businessman and women.
 With this in mind I commissioned the fantastically talented Ashley (AKA Fings) to create a wolf like character that could be used across various media.
-Typically, she got it spot on, and the Gramotones loved the creation.
+Typically, she got it spot on and the Gramotones loved the creation.

-Once this was sorted, I was delighted to be able to propose to them a series of designs based on this concept which included:
+Once this was sorted, we were able to propose a series of designs to them based on this concept.
+They included: